MikkoDT/Xaltius_SQL_MyExercises/README.md

 # Xaltius_SQL_MyExercises
- These are my ample exercises from Xaltius Data Science certification.
+ These are my sample exercises from Xaltius Data Science certification.